Part A. STANDARDS RELATING TO SELECTION OF PROSPECTIVE JURORS.

 Standard 5: TERM OF AND AVAILABILITY FOR JURY SERVICE

 The time that persons are called upon to perform jury service and to be available therefor, should be the shortest period consistent with the needs of justice.

 (a) A term of service of two days or the completion of one trial, whichever is longer, is recommended.

 (b) Persons should not be required to maintain a status of availability for jury service for longer than 30 days except in areas with few jury trials when it may be appropriate for persons to be available for service for a period not to exceed six months.

 Note: Implementation of this standard would substantially reduce the time a juror must be available under current law which allows ten days of service and sets no limit on length of availability.
 Shortening the length of service and the period of availability for service are important steps in decreasing the inconvenience to potential jurors and making jury service a more positive experience.

 (a) All automatic excuses or exemptions from jury service shall be eliminated.

 (b) Eligible persons who are summoned may be excused from jury service only if:

 (i) Their ability to receive and evaluate information is so impaired that they are unable to perform their duties as jurors and they are excused for this reason by a judge or a duly authorized court official;

-(ii) They request to be excused because their service would be a continuing hardship to them or to members of the public or they have served on a jury or been summoned and appeared twice within the two years preceding their latest summons and they are excused by a judge or duly authorized court official
+(ii) They request to be excused because their service would be a continuing hardship to them or to members of the public or they have served on a jury or have been summoned and appeared twice within the two years preceding their latest summons and they are excused by a judge or duly authorized court official; or

 (iii) They are 72 years of age or older on the date of the summons and request not to serve.